Garland Cove Equine Acupuncture

 Service area

 Based in Davie County, North Carolina, Garland Cove Equine encompasses the Triad and surrounding areas including Winston-Salem, Greensboro, Statesville, Mooresville, Cornelius.
+Dr. Cox also travels to Moore County — Vass and Southern Pines — on a regular basis.

 *Make your appointment well ahead of time so we can add you to the appointment list for the month.
 If able to haul in to a local facility, we may be able to coordinate traveling to a local farm for your consultation.
 Contact us for further details.